-If a redevelopment moves forward, county services would remain operational in the current Government Center building and would be moved directly into the new building once it is constructed, to ensure continuity of services.
+During the construction of a new county facility, county services will remain operational in the current Government Center building and will be moved directly into the new building once it is finished, to ensure continuity of services.

-Under the proposed development agreement, the county would retain ownership of the land where a new Government Center would be built and then sell the other half of its land (approximately 7.5 acres of the total 15.01 acres) to the developer – Cape Fear FD Stonewater, LLC – for the construction of a mixed-use residential and commercial development.
+Under the approved development agreement, the county will retain ownership of the land where a new Government Center is built and then sell the other half of its land (approximately 7.5 acres of the total 15.01 acres) to the developer – Cape Fear FD Stonewater, LLC – for the construction of a mixed-use residential and commercial development.

-Then, the developer would construct the county’s Government Center at its expense, and provide a lease-financing option for the county to own the building after 20 years of annual payments.
-At the end of 20 years, the county would own the building without any debt, and the private development would continue to generate tax revenue in perpetuity without any additional cost to the county.
+Then, the developer will construct the county’s Government Center at its expense, and provide a lease-financing option for the county to own the building after 20 years of annual payments.
+At the end of 20 years, the county will own the building without any debt, and the private development will continue to generate tax revenue in perpetuity without any additional cost to the county.

 Financial overview of the project:

 - Revenue to the county from property sale to the developer: approximately $5 million ($15.28 per square foot)

 - Annual lease-financing rate paid by the county (for 20 years): $4.5 million (this amount includes the overall construction costs for a new government center and EOC & 911 Center)